Learn something new every day

 More Info... by email

-In the human body, the lateral condyle is located on the lower part of the femur, tibia, and metatarsals.
+In the human body, the lateral condyle is located on the lower part of the femur and the upper part of the tibia.
 The femur, also called the thigh bone, is responsible for aiding the body in basic functions such as walking, jumping, and running.
+It originates in the pelvis and descends down to the knee, where it joins, thanks to various ligaments and tendons, with the tibia.
 Located below the knee, the tibia is a bone that is responsible for connecting the ankle bones to the knee.
-The metatarsal bones are long bones that connect the bones on the back of the foot to the bones in the toes.

-Classification of lateral condyle injuries generally are based on how far the bone is fractured.
-The classification ranges from I to III, depending on the severity of the injury.
+Formal classification of the injury is usually based on how far or how extensively the bone is fractured.
+The classification typically ranges from I to III, depending on the severity of the injury.
 Types of treatment typically will vary based on the extent of the injury.

-If the lateral condyle is fractured in the femur, a doctor may repair the injury by placing metal screws in the bone.
+If a condyle fracture happens in the femur, a doctor may repair the injury by placing metal screws in the bone.
 This holds the fracture together until it is completely healed.
-For more serious damage to the bone, a replacement bone may be needed.
+Casts and splints are usually a lot harder to use on the upper leg.
+For more serious damage to the bone, a replacement bone or bone portion may be required.
 This can occur when misalignment from the injury is severe.

-Treatment for a lateral condyle fracture in the tibia may include setting the leg.
-During this process, a doctor usually will manipulate the bones into place before stabilizing the leg with a splint.
-A doctor also may provide a muscle relaxant which can decrease swelling and pain before the procedure.
+Treatment for fractures in the tibia more often include setting the leg in a plaster cast or splint, though a lot of this depends on the orientation of the injury and other specifics.
+A doctor also may provide a muscle relaxant, which can decrease swelling and pain before the procedure.
 Movement usually should be restricted during the healing period, and crutches might be necessary for up to eight weeks.
 Physical therapy also may be needed for serious fractures of the lateral condyle.

-Lateral condyle fractures in the metatarsal bones are considered stress fractures.
-These fractures typically are caused by overuse of the bones with force, such as running for long distances or jumping movements.
-Bones that are weakened by health conditions such as osteoporosis also are at high risk for stress fractures.
+This portion of the bone can also be prone to stress fractures.
+Rather than being caused by any sort of trauma, these fractures typically are caused by overuse of the bones with force, such as running for long distances or jumping movements.
+They’re usually visible only via X-ray or other internal scan.
+Bones that are weakened by health conditions such as osteoporosis also are at heightened risk for stress fractures.

 Since I have the beginnings of arthritis in my knees, I have done a lot of research on bones and joints.